e-dorigatti/e-dorigatti.github.io/_posts/2023-12-05-vscode-slurm.md

 ## SSH access to compute nodes

-An innocent solution would be to SSH directly to a compute node.
+An innocent solution would be to directly SSH to a compute node, but this is not a good idea because you would be able to "steal" all the resources on that node, defeating the very purpose of SLURM (which is to share resources among users).
-Some SLURM clusters however forbid users from doing so because otherwise they would be able to "steal" all the resources on that node, defeating the purpose of SLURM (which is to share resources).
+It is for this reason that some SLURM clusters do not even allow users to SSH into compute nodes.
-And if your SLURM clusters allows you to SSH into compute nodes then you should still be polite and not do it to use compute resources.
+And if your SLURM clusters allows it, you should still be polite and not do it to get compute resources.

 Actually, there is a way to achieve the same result while still respecting resource allocation: run a SSH server in a SLURM job!
-For this, we can use [Dropbear][dbr], a light SSH server that can be deployed without root.
+For this, we can use [Dropbear][dbr], a lightweight SSH server that can be started by normal users.

 ## Step 1: Set up dropbear